Djhyv2/HeroesAndMonsters/Roles.md

 ### Odysseus

 - Once per turn can get another character drunk, causing them to skip their turn.
-- Odysseus cannot get Tiersias drunk.
+- Odysseus cannot get Tiresias drunk.
 - The target will be notified if they were were gotten drunk.

 ### Achilles